What is the Meaning of the Playing Cards with Pictures?

-The Origin of the Cards
+The Origin of Pictures on Playing Cards

 Playing Card Suits

-Images and Characters on the Playing Cards
+The Famous Characters Displayed on Playing Cards

 The Ace of Spades